michaelkuty/horizon-contrib/docs/source/index.rst

 .. warning::

-    This project depends on Horizon library, but isn't in the requirements because we want install horizon/openstack dashboard as we want !
+    This project depends on Horizon library, but isn't in the requirements !
+You may use ``leonardo-horizon`` or openstack horizon.

 Read more